evbernardes/Origami_Grid_Patterns/README.md

 - Import .svg file from OrigamiSimulator

 If pattern does not import correctly, you can try to create a bigger version of the same pattern.

+## TODO:
+- I was unaware of many Python style guidelines when I started this project, which must be fixed.
+- `Kresling` should be re-implemented as an instance of `Cylindrical`.
+- Implement the `Miura Ori` pattern.